Aaron98990/ways-of-the-game/misconduct.md

 - [PRO Write up](https://proreferees.com/2017/06/28/play-of-the-week-17-mass-confrontation/)

 After a mass confrontation or a sent-off person needs to leave and remain out-of-sight and out-of-sound:
-- have the players go to their benches
+- have the players clearly separated (usually their own halves)
 - crew come together
 - In mass confrontation, collect/write the sanctions then give it
 - [Example of separating players and collecting the ball.](https://youtu.be/2SrxFOGYIto?feature=shared&t=854)